Saudi Arabia Seeks First Death Penalty For Female Women’s Rights Activist

 — Sarah Abdallah (@sahouraxo) August 20, 2018

 The charges hold a strange juxtaposition to recent developments in Saudi Arabia for increased rights and protections of women.
 In June 2017, Mohammed bin Salman became the crown prince of Saudi Arabia.
-Later that year, King Salman bin Abdulaziz al-Saud signed legislation that lifted the ban on female drivers and gave women a larger presence in public life, says Al Jazeera.
+Later that year, King Salman bin Abdulaziz al-Saud signed a legislation that lifted the ban on female drivers and gave women a larger presence in public life, reports Al Jazeera.

 “Any execution is appalling, but seeking the death penalty for activists like Israa al-Ghomgham, who are not even accused of violent behavior, is monstrous,” said Sarah Leah Whitson, the Middle East director at Human Rights Watch.